odotjdot/rmsearch/README.md

 ## About
-The Rick and Morty Character Search demo app a fun react app that is built using React and Next.js.
+The Rick and Morty Character Search demo app a fun app that is built using React and Next.js.

 ## Getting Started